dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 the work, by commenting on the original PR.

 You can continue the work by getting the changes from the original contributors branch to a new working branch in your fork.
-Once you have create a new working branch with the original contributors changes, then you can create a new pull request into the original repository.
+Once you have created a new working branch with the original contributors changes, then you can create a new pull request into the original repository.
-It's important that when you create a new pull request from someone elses work, that you mention the original pull request, and also acknowledge the original author and mention the work it is based on.
+It's important that when you create a new pull request from someone else's work, that you mention the original pull request, and also acknowledge the original author and mention the work it is based on.
 For example mention the original author in the descriptive field when you create